vighneshiyer/vighneshiyer.com/content/research/events/2024_06-dac/index.md

 But capacity is limited to 2-3M gates, we can process 5M gate in minutes, 100m gate in an hour, but we have false failures, but we can just waive them by hand lol
 Paul says if it checks clean it doesn't guarantee fully correct, can only do that with formal, I see them as complementary Prakash disagrees, we don't need formal to check if a key can be leaked, static signoff cannot miss a problem, but they can have false positives, we have secret sauce

+### The New Era of RTL -> GDS Tools

+- Synopsys IC2 was a disaster
+- Cadence jumped in with Innovus and was winning all Synopsys’ customers
+- Now Fusion Compiler is overtaking Innovus
+  - Step-by-step PD flow just doesn’t give good QoR
+  - Too much margining required at every PD step
+  - Fusion compiler was a full rewrite of the data model algorithms operate on
+- Software engineering matters
+  - Unified data model across all synthesis / PnR algorithms
+  - Single cockpit, no miscorrelations / bad estimates
+- Destruction enables new creation
+  - If huge companies can do it, why are academics so hesitant?
+Quite cowardly!

 Shankar, ic 2 was a disaster and let cadence into the market, how did you clean?
 Signoff gets complex at latest nodes, need pnr to correlate with signoff, and synthesis too, and if not then add lots of margin lol but that didn't work